BenSchwartz96/myflix_angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

-## Development server
+## Try it Out

+- Clone project & navigate to folder
+- Run `npm install`
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+- Run `ng serve` for a dev server.
+- Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build